keleog/PidginUNMT/README.md

 **Other parameters:**
 - `--otf_num_processes 30` indicates that 30 CPU threads will be generating back-translation data on the fly, using the current model parameters
 - `--otf_sync_params_every 1000` indicates that models on CPU threads will be synchronized every 1000 training steps
-- `--lambda_xe_otfd 1` means that the coefficient associated to the back-translation loss is fixed to a constant of 1
+- `--lambda_xe_otfd 1` means that the coefficient associated with the back-translation loss is fixed to a constant of 1
+- `--lambda_dis 1` means that the coefficient associated with the discriminator is fixed to a constant of 1
 - `--lambda_xe_mono '0:1,100000:0.1,300000:0'` means that the coefficient associated to the denoising auto-encoder loss is initially set to 1, will linearly decrease to 0.1 over the first 100000 steps, then to 0 over the following 200000 steps, and will finally be equal to 0 during the remaining of the experiment (i.e. we train with back-translation only)

 Given binarized monolingual training data, parallel evaluation data, and pretrained cross-lingual embeddings, you can train the model using the following command: